CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     :param expression: Specifies an expression that returns a numeric or string value.
 A collection expression cannot be specified.
     :param ALL: Gets the minimum value for all data (default).
     :param DISTINCT,DISTINCTROW,UNIQUE: Gets the maximum value without duplicates.
-    :rtype: same type as that the expression
+    :rtype: same type as the *expression*

 The following example shows how to retrieve the minimum number of gold (*gold*) medals that Korea won in the Olympics in the *demodb* database.